ayako-kawano/ayako-kawano/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Environment and Resources
+    - course: PH.D. in Environment and Resources
       institution: Stanford University
       year: 2022 - present
-    - course: Master of Public Health with Graduate Certificate in Applied Data Science
+    - course: MPH with Graduate Certificate in Applied Data Science
       institution: University of California, Berkeley
       year: 2021
     - course: Master of Development Studies